Playhouse 90: Background

 The producers of the show were Martin Manulis, John Houseman, Russell Stoneman, Fred Coe, Arthur Penn, and Hubbell Robinson.
 The leading director was John Frankenheimer (27 episodes), followed by Franklin J. Schaffner (19 episodes).
 Other directors included Sidney Lumet, George Roy Hill, Delbert Mann, and Robert Mulligan.

-With Alex North's opening theme music, the series debuted October 4, 1956 with Rod Serling's adaptation of Pat Frank's novel Forbidden Area starring Charlton Heston.
+With Alex North's opening theme music, the series debuted October 4, 1956, with Rod Serling's adaptation of Pat Frank's novel Forbidden Area starring Charlton Heston.
 The following week, Requiem for a Heavyweight, also scripted by Serling, received critical accolades and later dominated the 1956 Emmys by winning awards in six categories, including best direction, best teleplay and best actor.
 Serling was given the first Peabody Award for television writing.
 For many viewers, live television drama had moved to a loftier plateau.
 Playhouse 90 established a reputation as television's most distinguished anthology drama series and maintained a high standard for four seasons (with repeats in 1961).

 From the start, productions were planned to be both live and filmed, with a filmed show every fourth Thursday to relieve the pressure of mounting the live telecasts.
 The first filmed Playhouse 90 was The Country Husband (November 1, 1956) with Barbara Hale and Frank Lovejoy portraying a couple in a collapsing marriage.
 The filmed episodes were produced variously, by Screen Gems and CBS.

 The ambitious series frequently featured critically acclaimed dramas, including the original television versions of The Miracle Worker (with Teresa Wright as Annie Sullivan), and The Helen Morgan Story (with an Emmy to Polly Bergen for her performance in the title role), In the Presence of Mine Enemies (Rod Serling's Warsaw ghetto drama starring Charles Laughton, with Robert Redford in an early role), and the original television version of Judgment at Nuremberg, featuring Maximilian Schell, Werner Klemperer, Torben Meyer and Otto Waldis in the roles they would repeat in the 1961 film, but with an otherwise different cast, including Claude Rains in the Spencer Tracy role and Paul Lukas in the Burt Lancaster role.

 Playhouse 90 received many Emmy Award nominations, and it later ranked #33 on the TV Guide 50 Greatest TV Shows of All Time.
 In 1997, the acclaimed Requiem for a Heavyweight was ranked #30 on the TV Guide 100 Greatest Episodes of All Time.
+In 2013, the Writers Guild of America ranked Playhouse 90 #65 on their list of the 101 Best Written TV Series.
+In 2023, Variety ranked Playhouse 90 as the nineteenth-greatest TV show of all time.

 Early on, in 1956, Playhouse 90 faced some controversy due to scheduling.
 It was thought by independent producers that, in Playhouse 90s procurement, scheduling, and promotion decisions, major networks favored programs that they produced or, in which they had ownership interest.
 Worried about this issue, CBS suspended its plans for the series in fear that they had violated antitrust laws.
 Soon afterward, however, CBS received an oral opinion from its legal counsel that no laws had been violated, and the show continued.